 Farmers in Bowland are being invited to online meetings this month to hear more about the future direction of farming policy and support payments, including the new Environmental Land Management system and changes to the existing Countryside Stewardship schemes.

 Following the publishing of the Government's Agricultural Transition Plan in November 2020, farming is set to undergo significant change over the next few years.
-The Forest of Bowland Area of Outstanding Natural Beauty (AONB) has joined with The Farmer Network to offer local farmers the chance to find out more about some of these changes and to ask what support and advice they might need during this transition period.
+The Forest of Bowland National Landscape (National Landscape) has joined with The Farmer Network to offer local farmers the chance to find out more about some of these changes and to ask what support and advice they might need during this transition period.

 The online webinar will be held via Zoom and there are a choice of two dates: Wednesday 17th February from 7.30pm – 9pm or Friday 19th February from 12.30pm – 2pm.